JacoboLansac/audits/solo/temple/templeGold/temple-gold-report.md

 Note: the system was thought to be deployed on the Arbitrum chain, and the commit hash for the review aligns with that.
-However, during the course of the audit the deam changed strategy and the deployment of most contracts will happen in mainnet.
+However, during the audit, the team changed strategy and most contracts will be deployed in mainnet.
 This is reflected in the mitigation review.

 ### Files in original scope